 My Expectations for Students

-Transitioning from undergraduate to graduate school can be difficult, as the focus changes from demonstration of knowledge (i.e., taking and passing tests) to generation of knowledge (i.e., generating and testing hypotheses).
+Transitioning from undergraduate to graduate school is difficult, as the focus changes from demonstration of knowledge (i.e., taking and passing tests) to generation of knowledge (i.e., generating and testing hypotheses).

 I expect that students participate in the creation and dissemination of knowledge about evolution.
 This means that you will be expected to think critically about evolutionary problems and express your thoughts through publications, research presentations, and teaching.
 You will also be expected to actively participate in laboratory activities, such as weekly reading groups and lab meetings.
 I also expect the following from all of my students: